tonypilz/singleton/README.md

 ```

-In the example, instance `a` is constructed as a regular object in `1`, then made globally accessible in `2` and then accessed globally by function `bar()` in `3`.
-Note that in `4` instance `a` is deregistered first before it is destructed.
+In the example, instance `a` is constructed as a regular object in `1`, then made globally accessible in `2` which is then accessed by function `bar()` in `3`.
+Note that instance `a` is in `4` first made globally inaccessible before it is destroyed.

-The example covers the basic usage of this library.
-Not covered by the example are the aspects of [testing](#testing) and delayed access which will be shown below.
+The example showed the basic usage of this library.
+Not shown by the example were the aspects of [testing](#testing) and delayed access which will be discussed below.

 # Status
 ## Tested on